agusnt/dotfiles/nvim/README.md

 # How to install

-I know that you are using the latest version of Debian stable and zshrc.
+I know that you are using the latest version of Debian stable, zshrc, and nvim >= 0.11.

 ## Before anything